melansonS/habit-calendar/README.md

 ## Roadmap

-There are sill a couple of things that I'm looking to update and implement on this project:
+There are still a couple of things that I'm looking to update and implement on this project:

 - Features:
   - Multiple named calendars for when you're trying to build more than one habit